- Blood cancer

 - Other conditions related to blood cancer

-Hodgkin lymphoma is a type of blood cancer that happens when something goes wrong with the development of a type of white blood cell called a B-lymphocyte.
+Hodgkin lymphoma is a type of blood cancer that affects white blood cells called lymphocytes.

 - nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).